-Q. Government Grants
+P. Government Grants

-Grants are recognised when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
+Grants are recognized when there is reasonable assurance that the grant will be received and all attached conditions will be complied with.

-When the grant relates to an asset, the cost of the asset is shown at gross value and grant thereon is treated as a deferred grant which is recognised as income in the Statement of Profit and Loss over the period and in proportion in which depreciation is charged.
+When the grant relates to an asset, the cost of the asset is shown at gross value and grant thereon is treated as a deferred grant which is recognized as income in the Statement of Profit and Loss over the period and in proportion in which depreciation is charged.

-Revenue grants are recognised in the Statement of Profit and Loss in the same period as the related cost which they are intended to compensate is accounted for.
+Revenue grants are recognized in the Statement of Profit and Loss in the same period as the related cost which they are intended to compensate are accounted for.

-R. Earnings Per Share ("EPS")
+Q. Earnings Per Share ("EPS")